johnonline35/mirror-ai-llmflow/README.md

 ### Turning JSON Auto-Parsing Off

 JSON parsing is turned on by default in LLMFlow.
-However you easily turn it off if you want to parse the response in a custom way (for example you might be using a custom LLM model that outputs in a specific way.
-Just pass the "dontParse" flag in the options:
+However you easily turn it off if you want to parse the response in a custom way (for example you might be using a custom LLM model that outputs in a specific way.)

+Simply pass the "dontParse" flag in the options and LLMFlow will return the raw string from the LLM model of your choice:

 ```typescript
 import { createLLMFlow } from '@mirror-ai/llmflow';